-The 4th of July is one of the busiest days for boating on Lake Minnetonka.
+Lake Minnetonka is one of the busiest lakes for boating activities.
 The following safety tips will help ensure you, your family, friends, and pets have a fun and safe holiday.

 - Alcohol.
 Do not operate a boat while under the influence of alcohol.
 The blood alcohol limit for boating is 0.08 percent, the same as the limit for driving an automobile.
 Alcohol is one of the contributing factors in many medical incidents, injuries and deaths.